 “When you see the mysterious waters of the Reef from the deck of a boat, such as the Calypso, you begin to suspect something unusual is down there.
 But it’s not until you smack your mask-clad face in the water that you know for sure that you’ve been blessed with a peek into another world; you’re not in Florida anymore.”

-SheBuysTravel Tami Mittan loved her time in Portugal.
-The country offers relatively low prices, lots of English speakers, friendly people, a mild year-round climate, the freshest seafood and miles of amazing coastline scenery.
+Portugal is a draw for many reasons including relatively low prices, lots of English speakers, friendly people, a mild year-round climate, fresh seafood and miles of amazing coastline scenery.

 Don’t miss a chance to climb the winding path up to see Portugal’s Pena Palace in Sintra.
 Explore the bright yellow, red, and grayish blue tiled exterior of the palace for free.
 While the castle’s interior is similar to other castles around Europe, the exterior is unique.
 And the views from this vantage point on top of the Sintra Mountains is phenomenal.

 You’ll also find gorgeous tiled buildings in Lisbon.

-This is, hands down, SheBuysTravel Terri Marshall’s favorite country to visit with kids.
+This is, hands down, SheBuysTravel contributor Terri Marshall’s favorite country to visit with kids.
 Here’s what she says about Norway:

 “Consistently ranked as one of the happiest places on earth, Norway is my Number 1 destination.
 Renowned for its majestic mountains, fabulous fjords and rugged beauty, Norway has attracted adventure lovers for years.
 While the country’s landscape is truly a treasure, the cities of Norway are equally intriguing.
 It’s hard to pick a favorite place in Norway, but here are a few highlights.

 “Trondheim is the cultural center of the Trøndelag region.
 This picturesque city with its timber-built fisherman warehouses of red, gold, brown and green flanking the sides of the Nidelva River is a fascinating contrast of old and new.
 Here I climbed the medieval steps to the top of the majestic Nidaros Cathedral.
 I even became a rock star for a day at Rockheim.